Introduction

 -

-Now, let’s take a look at the MachineSets inside of the ROSA cluster that have been created according to the instructions provided by the above MachinePools.
+Now, let’s take a look at the nodes inside of the ROSA cluster that have been created according to the instructions provided by the above MachinePool.
 To do so, run the following command:

-For this workshop, we’ve deployed your ROSA cluster with seven total machines (two workers, three control planes, and two infrastructure nodes).
+For this workshop, we’ve deployed your ROSA cluster with a single machine pool consisting of two worker nodes.

 -